Finbuckle/Finbuckle.MultiTenant/README.md

 # Finbuckle.MultiTenant 1.1.0

-Finbuckle.MultiTenant is a .NET Standard library for multitenant support in .NET.
-It provides basic functionality compatible with any .NET application, but is geared toward (and provides enhanced functionaliy for) ASP.NET Core and Entity Framework Core.
+Finbuckle.MultiTenant is a .NET Standard library for multitenant support designed for ASP.NET 2.0+.
+It provides functionality for tenant resolution, per-tenant app configuration, and per-tenant data isolation.

 See [https://www.finbuckle.com](https://www.finbuckle.com) for more details and documentation.